OscarAkaElvis/airgeddon-plugins/README.md

 > An airgeddon plugin to perform a dictionary online attack over WPA3 wireless networks.

 This plugin is for [airgeddon] tool.
 Using a modified and pre-compiled wpa_supplicant binary, the system is able to distinguish AP responses in order to validate if the attack was successful or not. `airgeddon` is adding a new menu option for this dictionary online attack over WPA3 wireless networks.
+It works for `airgeddon>=11.10`.

 It is based on the [Wacker] script.
 Credits to the authors: [https://github.com/blunderbuss-wctf/wacker](https://github.com/blunderbuss-wctf/wacker)